 After you’ve developed a good general awareness of what Fidelity does and its place in the asset management industry, focus on the elements that most interest you.
 ‘Research should be driven by your natural curiosity,’ Dave says.
 ‘The more you learn about the industry, the more curious you’ll become, and that will help dictate your research.’
 Brian agrees: ‘Read about the areas you’re interested in.
 If you’re passionate about technology, look at what’s happening in the fintech industry, for example.’

 ‘If you’d like to find out what it’s really like to work here, come and talk to us,’ says Brian.
 Careers fairs, presentations and other on-campus events can be a great way to meet Fidelity recruiters, graduates and people who have recently finished the graduate programme.

 No finance background?
 You’re not alone

-Internships with an organisation can sometimes be the best form of research and Fidelity’s summer internships remain an important fast-track to the graduate programmes.
+Internships can sometimes be the best form of research and Fidelity’s summer internships remain an important fast-track to the graduate programmes.
 However, this should not be a concern for students who have not completed an internship with Fidelity.
 Dave explains: ‘If someone had previously done an internship with us then they wouldn’t be applying for a graduate job, as they would either have received an offer on the back of that internship or not received an offer.
 In any given graduate pool we deliberately aim to have a mix of returning interns and new graduates who have had other experiences.’